An image of a puddle with brown and yellow leaves

 As well as the initial cost to purchase and have the plant installed, there are other additional costs after installation that should be considered:

 • Annual Service – An annual service is essential to the ongoing performance of your plant and reduces the risk of breakdown.
-An annual service starts from just £350 in most cases subject to equipment and location.
+An annual service starts from just £350 in most cases, subject to equipment and location.

 • Discharge Consent – In order to release sewage from the plant, you must first apply for discharge consent and will incur a fee for doing so.
 At Mawdsleys, we can help with discharge water testing and can also acquire discharge consent for your unit.

 • Power Costs – As sewage treatment plants require a power source, you will incur a cost to run the unit.
-However modern units are extremely efficient and use a small amount of power to run.
+However, modern units are extremely efficient and use a small amount of power to run.

 Once the system is installed, we can manage all the aftercare, giving you the peace of mind when dealing with a single contractor for everything related to your plant.

-For more information, give one of our expert team a call on 0117 975 87030 or fill out our contact form and we will get back to you.
+For more information, give one of our expert team a call on 0117 975 87030 or fill out our contact form below, and we will get back to you.

 Best Practice for Controlling Noise in Booster Pumping Systems